doriandekoning/Contextproject-BeNine/README.md

 Running the front-end server:
 - Run `node app` to start the server.
+- You can now visit the server via http://localhost:3000
 - Tests can be run by running `npm test`.

 ### Back end